A Guide to Broken Dentures and Denture Repair

 Patients with conventional dentures will say that chewing and talking can already be a difficult task, add in a denture that is cracked or broken, and these tasks can be even more difficult if not impossible.

-As with so many things in life, your dentures have probably broken at the most inopportune time like right before a special event or presentation at work.
+As with so many things in life, your dentures have probably broken at the most inopportune time like right before an event or presentation at work.
 Not that anytime is really a good time, but you will want more than ever to have a denture repair as quickly as possible.

 Below we’ll explore why and how dentures break; we’ll discuss what some denture repair options are as well as replacement options that would enable you to avoid conventional dentures.